tytydraco/yessleep/out/I_brought_my_son_clothes_shopping_when_I_looked_away_for_a_second_he_disapeared.md

 "I don't know what you're trying to pull," he said coldly.
 "But this is my wife and our son.
 Please leave us alone.”

-I parked down the street, keeping my eyes fixed on the house.
+I waited down the street out of sight, keeping my eyes fixed on the house.
 My mind raced with everything that had happened, and I felt trapped in some twisted nightmare.
 Hours passed before I saw Sam leave with our son, heading off in his car.

 I got out of the car and cautiously approached the house as my heart pounded in my chest.